National Maritime Museum

 As is the case with so many countries across the world, the proximity to the sea has helped to shape Dutch culture.
-And if you're looking for unique things to do in the Netherlands, the National Maritime Museum - located at Kattenburgerplein 1,1018 KK Amsterdam near the old city harbor - is one of the most interesting and engaging tourist attractions for guests both young and old.
-The Museum itself is recently refurbished as of 2011, and includes a bevy of exhibits for all ages to educate visitors on the role the ocean has played for the nation over the past 500 years.
+If you're looking for unique things to do in the Netherlands, the National Maritime Museum is one of the most interesting and engaging tourist attractions for both young and old.
+The Museum itself is recently refurbished as of 2011, and includes a bunch of exhibits for all ages to educate visitors on the role the ocean has played for the nation over the past 500 years.

 Hours and Admission